nanome-ai/nanome-plugin-deployer/README.md

 NOTE: to add arguments specific to a plugin, append any number of `--plugin <plugin-name> [args]` to the `./deploy.sh` command.

-#### DNS for Data Table and Vault
+#### DNS for Web Plugins and Services

-Since both Data Table and Vault use web servers, an nginx reverse proxy will be started to forward the requests to the appropriate web servers.
-The recommended way to do this is to create DNS entries for the domains you want to use for Data Table and Vault.
-For example, if you want to use `table.example.com` and `vault.example.com`, you'll have to create DNS entries for those domains to point to the IP address of the virtual machine, replacing "example.com" with your domain.
+Since Data Table, Vault, and Quick Drop all use web servers, an nginx reverse proxy will be started to forward the requests to the appropriate web servers.
+The recommended way to do this is to create DNS entries for the domains you want to use for these plugins and services.
+For example, if you want to use `table.example.com`, `vault.example.com`, and `quickdrop.example.com` you'll have to create DNS entries for those domains to point to the IP address of the virtual machine, replacing "example.com" with your domain.

-As an alternative to using custom DNS, you can use nip.io by replacing `table.example.com` with `table.$HOST_IP.nip.io` and `vault.example.com` with `vault.$HOST_IP.nip.io`. nip.io is a wildcard DNS service that will resolve to the IP address provided, while still letting nginx know if a request is meant for Data Table or Vault.
+As an alternative to using custom DNS, you can use nip.io by replacing `.example.com` with `.$HOST_IP.nip.io` (e.g. `vault.example.com` becomes `vault.$HOST_IP.nip.io`). nip.io is a wildcard DNS service that will resolve to the IP address provided, while still letting nginx know which web plugin or service to forward the request to.

-#### HTTPS for Data Table and Vault
+#### HTTPS for Web Plugins and Services

 If you would like to enable HTTPS for Data Table and Vault, you can do so by adding the `--https` flag to both the `--plugin data-table` and `--plugin vault` parts of the command after each `--nginx` flag.

+For Quick Drop, the same can be done by adding the `--https` flag to the `--service quickdrop` part of the command after the `--nginx` flag.

 By default, self-signed certs in the nginx/certs folder are used, but if you'd like to provide your own certs, simply replace `default.crt` and `default.key` with your own certs.